Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 succeed at all.

 Visual observations can be derived from Cameras or RenderTextures within your scene.
-To add a visual observation to an Agent, either click on the `Add Camera` or `Add RenderTexture` button in the Agent inspector.
+To add a visual observation to an Agent, add either a Camera Sensor Component or RenderTextures Sensor Component to the Agent.
 Then drag the camera or render texture you want to add to the `Camera` or `RenderTexture` field.
 You can have more than one camera or render texture and even use a combination of both attached to an Agent.
+For each visual observation, set the width and height of the image (in pixels) and whether or not the observation is color or grayscale.

 ![Agent Camera](images/visual-observation.png)